Enfield, London: Sport

-Transport and locale
+Locale and transport

-Enfield Town is 10.1 mi north of Charing Cross - the centre point of London - and is about 4 mi south-west of Cheshunt, 5 mi south-east of Potters Bar, and 5 mi east of Barnet.
+Enfield Town is 10.1 mi north of Charing Cross—the centre point of London—and is about 4 mi south-west of Cheshunt, 5 mi south-east of Potters Bar, and 5 mi east of Barnet.

-Nearest places

 Rail

 At the centre of Enfield Town is Enfield Town railway station, one of three northern termini of the Lea Valley lines to Liverpool Street in the City of London, with services operated by London Overground.
 On the Enfield Town branch line between Enfield Town and Edmonton Green is Bush Hill Park.

 The Southbury Loop separates from the Enfield Town branch line between Bush Hill Park and Edmonton Green stations, towards Cheshunt.
 The loop runs through Southbury and Turkey Street stations in Enfield, at which London Overground services between Liverpool Street and Cheshunt call.

 The West Anglia Main Line, also one of the Lea Valley lines, runs through Ponders End, Brimsdown and Enfield Lock stations.
 Services are operated by Greater Anglia to Liverpool Street, Stratford, Hertford East and Bishop's Stortford.

 Enfield Chase railway station on Windmill Hill, west of the town centre, is on the Hertford Loop line, with services to Moorgate, Hertford North, Watton-at-Stone and Stevenage operated by Thameslink.
 Also on this line are Crews Hill, Gordon Hill and Grange Park.

 Buses

-London Buses routes 121, 191, 192, 217, 231, 279, 307, 313, 317, 329, 349, 377, 456, 629, W8, W9, W10, night routes N29 and N279, and non-London routes 610, 611 and 629 serve Enfield.
+London Buses routes 121, 191, 192, 217, 231, 279, 299, 307, 313, 317, 329, 349, 377, 456, 629, W8, W9, W10, night routes N29 and N279, and non-London routes 610, 611 and 629 serve Enfield.

 In popular culture

 Enfield and its clock tower are important locations in the 2016 young adult novel Timekeeper by Tara Sim.

-The Enfield poltergeist (a claim of alleged poltergeist activity in Brimsdown, Enfield between 1977 and 1999), was dramatized in the 2016 horror film The Conjuring 2.
+The Enfield poltergeist (a claim of alleged poltergeist activity in Brimsdown, Enfield, between 1977 and 1979), was dramatised in the 2016 horror film The Conjuring 2.
 The story also attracted press coverage in British newspapers, and has been mentioned in books, and television and radio documentaries.